Healthy Eating for Children

 - Registered dietitians, who teach people about nutrition or develop diets to promote health.
 They can also specialize in counselling to help treat food-related problems, including eating disorders .

-- Pediatricians, who may have special training and experience in caring for children who have eating issues.
+- Primary care pediatricians, who may have special training and experience in caring for children who have eating issues.

 - Therapists or counsellors, who can help your family cope with eating disorders and with power struggles about eating.